Foto del docente

 2009-2015: President/Coordinator of the Degree Course “Quality Control of Health Products”, Faculty of Pharmacy/School of Pharmacy, Biotechnology and Sport Sciences, University of Bologna, Italy.

-2012-present: Member of the World Health Organization Team of Experts (Working Group on In vitro studies, and Working Group on in vivo animal studies) for "Health risk assessment of radiofrequency electromagnetic fields".
+2012-2022: Member of the World Health Organization Team of Experts (Working Group on in vitro studies, and Working Group on in vivo animal studies) for "Health risk assessment of radiofrequency electromagnetic fields".

 2014: Qualified for the position of Full Professor of Physiology.

-He currently coordinates the Research Unit of the University of Bologna of the GOLIAT project (5G exOsure, causaL effects, and RIsk perception through citizen engAgemenT), aimed to monitor radiofrequency electromagnetic fields exposure, particularly from 5G, provide novel insights into its potential causal health effects, and understand how exposures and risks are perceived and best communicated using citizen engagement.
+Until October 2025, he coordinated the Research Unit (in which he still works) of the University of Bologna of the GOLIAT project (5G exOsure, causaL effects, and RIsk perception through citizen engAgemenT), aimed to monitor radiofrequency electromagnetic fields exposure, particularly from 5G, provide novel insights into its potential causal health effects, and understand how exposures and risks are perceived and best communicated using citizen engagement.
 The project has a duration of 5 years (1 June 2022 - 31 May 2027) and a total funding of 9.3 million euros, 7 of which have been provided by the European Union (HORIZON-HLTH-2021-ENVHLTH-02, Grant Agreement no. 101057262).

-Moreover, he currently coordinates the Research Unit of the University of Bologna of the project 5G:SMILE (5G technology: bridging in vitro and in Silico Models to Investigate the interaction mechanisms at cellular LEvel) funded by MUR (PRIN 2022; 28 september 2023 - 27 september 2025).
+Moreover, until October 2025 he coordinated the Research Unit (in which he still works) of the University of Bologna of the project 5G:SMILE (5G technology: bridging in vitro and in Silico Models to Investigate the interaction mechanisms at cellular LEvel) funded by MUR (PRIN 2022).

 Updated list of peer-reviewed publications: http://www.ncbi.nlm.nih.gov/pubmed/?term=aicardi+g